 Who Should Attend?

-This workshop is for social workers, case workers, navigators, kaimahi and clinicians working with families.
+This workshop can be for social workers, case workers, navigators, kaimahi and clinicians working with families.
 But this really is open to anyone who would find it useful.

 Who is Edmond Otis?

 Edmond is a health educator, licensed psychotherapist, and speaker who works with individual clients, athletes, sport teams, businesses, and public and private organisations, in New Zealand and the US, to increase resilience, improve performance, reduce stress, and facilitate change.

 Edmond and his family moved to New Zealand in 2008, and became citizens in 2015.
 He is a senior lecturer in Health and Sport Science at the Eastern Institute of Technology (EIT), and from 1981 – 2007, a senior lecturer in Humanities and Physical Education at the University of California, Riverside.
 As director of UCR’s nationally known martial-arts program, Edmond coached numerous individuals and teams to national (USA) and international karate championships.